Achievable logoAchievable logo

 Maintenance and cleaning

-• Schedule regular maintenance: protects equipment and reduces infection risk.
+• Schedule regular maintenance to protect equipment and reduce infection risk.

 • High-use equipment must be cleaned more frequently.